toobrien/cot_v2_api/README.md

 Note that `get_index` requires the report name (listed below)--each report tracks a different slate of contracts, although the same contract should have the same code in each report.

-`get_contract` requires both the report name and the contract code. you may also use a symbol, if it is mapped to its contract code in `common_contracts.py`.
-I have populated `common_contracts` with a number of popular contracts already.
+`get_contract` requires both the report name and the contract code. you may also use a symbol, if it is mapped to its contract code in `common_symbols.py`.
+I have populated `common_symbols` with a number of popular contracts already.
 Add any that you see fit after discovering the mapping using `get_index`.

 ### explanatory links